ivanjrt/Office-365-Insider/Readme.txt

 .DISCLAIMER
-Feel free to Modify the below though, I don't offer any sort of warranty As best practice I would advise you to test it on 1 or 2 objects first
+Feel free to Modify the attached though, I don't offer any sort of warranty As best practice I would advise you to test it on 1 or 2 objects first

 .INSTRUCTIONS